ChatGPT vs Claude — A Real Comparison from Daily Use (2026)

 Both run $20/month for the entry tier.
 The frontier model access is rate-limited in both — neither lets you mainline Opus 4.7 or GPT-5 unlimited.

 The $200/month tiers (ChatGPT Pro, Claude Max) lift those limits substantially.
 If AI is core to your work, the higher tier pays for itself in saved context-switches.
+The honest test for whether to upgrade: track for one week how often you hit a rate limit during your highest-leverage work.
+If it's more than twice a day, the upgrade is already worth it.

 API pricing is broadly similar per million tokens; small differences in input/output ratios mean the cheaper-per-task model depends on your specific workload.
+For high-volume batch processing, Claude's prompt caching is the differentiator — it can cut effective costs by 50-90% on workflows with repeated context.

 When to choose which